explodinggradients/ragas/docs/concepts/metrics/noise_sensitivity.md

     - Contexts:
         - Context 1: The Life Insurance Corporation of India (LIC) was established in 1956 following the nationalization of the insurance industry in India.
-        - Context 2: `LIC is the largest insurance company in India`, with a vast network of policyholders and a significant role in the financial sector.
+        - Context 2: LIC is the largest insurance company in India, with a vast network of policyholders and a significant role in the financial sector.
-        - Context 3: `As the largest institutional investor in India, LIC manages a substantial funds`, `contributing to the financial stability of the country`.
+        - Context 3: As the largest institutional investor in India, LIC manages a substantial funds, contributing to the financial stability of the country.

 - **Step 3:** Identify any incorrect claims in the answer (i.e., answer statements that are not supported by the ground truth).